MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex7_Validate_Alerts_And_Attacks.md

 9. On LON-CL1, in your browser session where you are logged in as Holly Dickson, you should still be on the **Attack simulation training** page.
 Select the **Custom payload** simulation to view the diagnostic results that were captured for this simulation.

 10. A **Custom payload** page should appear.
 Review all the information collected for this simulated attack.
-When you're finished, select the **X** in the upper right-hand corner of the window to close it.
+When you're finished, select the **X** in the top corner of the window to close it.

 11. Leave your browser open in LON-CL1.
 Close all tabs EXCEPT for the **Home | Microsoft 365** and **Home | Microsoft 365 admin center** tabs.